Feedback from customers – and what you do with that feedback – can turn an average business into a high-growth business.

 As much as we would like there to be, there’s no such thing as a perfect product.
-Every product and service has room to improve, features to explore, and refinements to add.
+Every product and service has room to improve, explore features, and add refinements.

 You probably have your own roadmap for where you want your product to go, and that’s great.
-But it’s a good idea to involve your customers in this process, too.
-They are an invaluable source of ideas, feedback, and feature requests, and often see ways of using your product that you hadn’t imagined.
+But involving your customers in this process is also a good idea.
+They are an invaluable source of ideas, feedback, and feature requests, and they often see ways of using your product that you hadn’t imagined.

 Some of the best features and products originated from customer feedback.
-The challenge is to be receptive to customer requests for improvements while engaging with them in a meaningful way.
+The challenge is to be receptive to customer requests for improvements while engaging with them meaningfully.

-When we started out 10 years ago, we asked only a limited number of questions to help a customer draft a creative brief if they were looking for design help.
-For example, in logo design projects, we originally asked about 4 or 5 questions.
+When we started out 10 years ago, we asked only a few questions to help customers draft a creative brief if they were looking for design help.
+For example, we originally asked about 4 or 5 questions in logo design projects.

 This feedback was very valuable.
-We changed our questionnaire to be more specific and informative and this improved the experience for customers and also provided important information for designers.
+We changed our questionnaire to be more specific and informative, improving customer experience and providing important information for designers.

 It was a win-win-win.

-There are a number of services specifically aimed at helping businesses solicit feedback and ideas from their customers.
+Several services are specifically aimed at helping businesses solicit customer feedback and ideas.
 Companies like UserVoice, Feature Upvote, ProdPad, and Wantoo are just a sampling of the available services.

 Whatever service or method you use, make sure you’re not only listening but responding, too.

 No one likes feeling like they’re yelling into the void, and your customers are no different.
-Make your feedback process a conversation so that your customers know that their input is valued.
+Make your feedback process a conversation so your customers know their input is valued.

 Customers will often take the time to give you input on ways to improve if you ask, but if the exchange feels one-sided to them, they may give up.